-At least 61 people have been killed in a wave of car bombings in Iraq, in what appear to be coordinated strikes on people celebrating the end of the Muslim holy month of Ramadan.
+A wave of car bombings and other attacks have killed at least 55 people in Iraq, in what appear to be coordinated strikes on people celebrating the end of the Muslim holy month of Ramadan.

-Iraqi officials say most of Saturday's bombings took place in daylight, with attackers targeting busy markets, cafes and places where families had gathered to mark the Eid al-Fitr holiday.
-Police say at least 150 people were wounded.
+Iraqi officials say most of the car bombings took place around the capital, Baghdad, on Saturday.
+They say the attackers appeared to have targeted busy markets, cafes and places where families had gathered to mark the Eid al-Fitr holiday.

-In one attack Saturday, police say seven people were killed when a car bomb exploded at an outdoor market in a Baghdad suburb.
+Police say in one of the attacks, seven people were killed when a car bomb exploded at an outdoor market in a Baghdad suburb.

-A similar blast killed at least eight people in the town of Tuz Khormato, about 175 kilometers to the north of the capital.
+Another car bombing killed eight people in a town located 180 kilometers north of the capital.